bmaltais/kohya_ss/README.md

 - The image generation during training is now available.
 However, the VAE for SDXL seems to produce NaNs in some cases when using `fp16`.
 The images will be black.
 Currently, the NaNs cannot be avoided even with `--no_half_vae` option.
 It works with `bf16` or without mixed precision.
 - `--weighted_captions` option is not supported yet.
 - `--min_timestep` and `--max_timestep` options are added to each training script.
 These options can be used to train U-Net with different timesteps.
 The default values are 0 and 1000.
+- `sdxl_gen_img.py` is added.
+This script can be used to generate images with SDXL, including LoRA.
+See the help message for the usage.

 `requirements.txt` is updated to support SDXL training.